nihallakshmankonchady/performance-test-scripts/idp/README.md

 * Create OIDC Client in MOSIP Authentication System (Setup) : This thread contains a JSR223 sampler(Generate Key Pair) from which will get a public-private key pair.
 The public key generated will be used in the OIDC client api to generate client id's  which will be registered for both IDA and IDP.
 The private key generated from the sampler will be used in another JSR223 sampler(Generate Client Assertion) present in the OIDC Token (Execution).
 Generated client id's and there respective private key will be stored in a file which will be used further in the required api's.

+* In the above Create OIDC Client in MOSIP Authentication System (Setup) check for the Policy name and Auth partner id for the particular env in which we are executing the scripts.
+Value for both the fields must be verified in the env.

+* For execution purpose neeed to check for the mentioned properties:
+   * idp default properties: Update the value for the properties according to the execution setup.
+Perform the execution for IDP api's with redis setup.
+So check for the redis setup accordingly. mosip.idp.cache.size - Enabled while not using the redis setup.
+Can keep the cache size around more than 100k. mosip.idp.cache.expire-in-seconds - 86400 mosip.idp.access-token-expire-seconds - 86400 mosip.idp.id-token-expire-seconds - 86400 spring.cache.type=redis - check for this property and enable the redis.
+   * application default properties: Update the value for the below property. mosip.kernel.otp.expiry-time - 86400
+   * id-authentication default properties: Update the value for the below properties. otp.request.flooding.max-count - 100000 kyc.token.expire.time.adjustment.seconds - 86400

 * We need some jar files which needs to be added in lib folder of jmeter, PFA dependency links for your reference :

    * bcprov-jdk15on-1.66.jar